 WayBeyond Advances Technology in Mexico with new Appointment

-I’m very excited to work for another global company that has a vision to support growers with smart solutions.”MEXICO CITY, MEXICO, October 13, 2021 /EINPresswire.com/ -- WayBeyond has established its first Latin American presence with the establishment of a new Business Development Consultant role in Mexico City, supporting growers in the region with their technology needs.
+The industry in Mexico is ready to take the next step and the WayBeyond offerings are exactly what is required to take production to the next level.”AUCKLAND, NEW ZEALAND, October 13, 2021 /EINPresswire.com/ -- New Zealand company WayBeyond has established its first Latin American presence with the introduction of a new Business Development Consultant role in Mexico City, supporting growers in the region with their AgTech needs.

 — Celene Solis